-A. Selection of Client: Students should start to tape individual client hours early in the practicum in order to allow themselves the opportunity to select a suitable client and collect a number of usable tapes well in advance of the Counseling Psychology Competency Exam.
+A. Selection of Client: Students should start to tape individual client hours early in the practicum in order to allow themselves the opportunity to select a suitable client and collect a number of usable tapes well in advance of the MA Counseling Psychology Competency Exam.
 Discuss any problems in these areas with your Seminar Faculty.
-The client may be an adult, child, family or dyadic system, but suitability of the client should be cleared with your Seminar Faculty.
+The client may be an adult, child, family or dyadic system.
+Your Seminar Faculty can advise you about the suitability of a specific client.
 With children in play therapy, you must present an audiovisual tape.
-You must obtain written consent from the client or legal guardian to present him/her.
+You must obtain written consent from the client or legal guardian to present him/her, and submit a copy of the consent to evaluators.

 It is also desirable that the client has been seen for ten sessions or more.
 However, if that is not possible, we will accept a client with whom you are most familiar.
-There should be sufficient participation from both student and client to allow for adequate assessment of the therapeutic relationship her/his chosen client.
-It will be important that the student prepare for the Counseling Psychology Competency Exam by presenting material in therapy seminars and supervision which reflect their chosen orientation/model.
+There should be sufficient participation from both student and client to allow for adequate assessment of the therapeutic relationship

-B. Selection of Orientation/Model: The student should also establish the orientation s/he will follow with

-C. Tape and Transcript: The student presents a clearly audible recording (audio or video) of at least 10 minutes of a psychotherapy session.
-The student should test the equipment and quality of recording before taping to ensure that the tape will be audible.
-Do not edit the tape.
+- B. Selection of Theoretical Orientation/Model: The student should also establish the theoretical orientation s/he will follow with her/his chosen client.
+It will be important that the student prepare for the MA Counseling Psychology Competency Exam by presenting material in therapy seminars and supervision which reflect their chosen orientation/model. - C. Tape and Transcript: The student presents a clearly audible recording (audio or video) of a psychotherapy session.
+The student should test the equipment and quality of the recording before taping to ensure that the session will be audible.
+Do not edit the taped session.
+If you choose to use a digital recorder, you must bring the equipment necessary to listen or view the tape to the Examination.
+A cassette tape recorder and video/dvd player will be supplied.

-Give yourself and the client time to become comfortable with taping.
-If you wait until the last minute to start taping, it leads to anxiety and pressure on your part. ("This has to be a good hour because I have to use this session for my MACCE.")
-This kind of pressure can severely distort the treatment situation and your work.
-Pressuring the client to meet your needs becomes your priority.
-We suggest you begin taping with one or two clients as early as possible in the practicum and consistently tape throughout until you have completed your MA Counseling Psychology Competency Exam presentation.
+Students should allow themselves and the client time to become comfortable with taping.
+If you wait until the last minute to start taping, it leads to anxiety and pressure. ("This has to be a good hour because I have to use this session for my MACPCE.")
+This kind of pressure can severely distort the treatment situation and the therapeutic work.
+Pressuring the client to meet student needs becomes the priority.
+We suggest that taping begin with one or two clients as early as possible in the practicum and continue consistently throughout until you have completed your MA Counseling Psychology Competency Exam.